When you’re looking for experienced Fairview tree surgeon, look no further than Good Fellers Tree Services.

 Keep soil healthy.

-There are 2 methods you can make certain that the soil around your tree is abundant in nutrients.
+There are two ways you can make sure that the soil around your tree is abundant in nutrients.

-Usage mulch.
-Spread out a layer of mulch around your tree, about 2 to 4 inches thick.
+- Usage mulch.
+Spread a layer of mulch around your tree, about 2 to 4 inches thick.
 The mulch does not have to touch the trunk.